Princesses to serve in court of Queen Shenandoah XCV

-The selection of princesses to serve in the court of Queen Shenandoah XCV for the 2022 Shenandoah Apple Blossom Festival has been announced by festival officials.
-The princesses include Dejah Carine Blowe, Trysten Alexis Ryenna Jackson, Emilie Kathleen Limoges, Madolin Neff and Savannah Alicesa Payne.
+The selection of princesses to serve in the Court of Queen Shenandoah XCV for the 2022 Shenandoah Apple Blossom Festival has been announced by festival officials.
+The princesses include Catherine Cather Burton, Sarah Lucille Dalton, Talin Goodden, Eleanor Grace Ingham and Lillian Grace Twigg.

-Dejah Blowe is the daughter of Regina Blowe and Curtis Jones of Winchester.
-She is the granddaughter of Mildred Jean Jackson, Norman Lee Blowe Sr., and Deborah and Alvin Jones of Baltimore.
-She is a senior at Shenandoah University majoring in exercise science and is the reigning Miss U.S. Plus World Virginia.
-Dejah is a 2017 graduate of Millbrook High School.
-She was the recipient of the Principal’s Award Scholarship, Interact Club Scholarship, and the Millbrook Spirit Award.
-She also received an Advanced High School Diploma upon graduation.
+Talin Goodden is the daughter of Marina Haven and Richard Gooden of Silver Spring, Maryland.
+She is the granddaughter of Alfred Havan of Glendale, California, and Norma Budzien Goodden of Gainesville, Florida.
+Talin is a senior representing Randolph-Macon Academy.
+She is the recipient of a four-year academic scholarship, and is on the Dean’s and President’s lists.
+She is the recipient of the Air Force JROTC Military World Wars Award for Diligence and the Air Force JROTC Air Commando Association Award.
+Her hobbies include choir, acting, and golf.

-Trysten Jackson is the daughter of Allyson Dovel of Bluemont and Owen Jackson of Richmond.
-She is the granddaughter of Maria Crawford of Bluemont, Mary Jackson of Richmond and Oliver Crawford of Winchester.
-She attends George Mason University where she is a freshman majoring in psychology with a concentration in forensics.
-She is a 2021 graduate of Clarke County High School.
-She is a member of Alpha Omicron Pi sorority and was on the Dean’s List in the Fall of 2021 with a 3.9 GPA.
-She is Miss Clarke County Fair 2021 and was an All-Star Competition Cheerleading Captain 2021 World Finalist.
-She was selected a Winchester Star Athlete spotlight for cheerleading in 2020.
-She was also a recipient of the Presidential Volunteer Service Award.
+Eleanor “Ella” Ingham is the daughter of Elizabeth and William Ingham of Winchester.
+She is the granddaughter of Cheryl Morris of St. Petersburg, Florida, Jill and Steve Hornady of Grand Island, Nebraska, Carol Ingham of Tybee Island, Georgia, and the late Jim Ingham.
+She is a junior studying fashion, design and merchandising at Drexel University.
+She is currently working and studying in Germany.
+Ella is a 2019 graduate of John Handley High School and was president of the German Club.
+She was an intern with the Shenandoah Summer Music Theater in 2019 and a cotillion assistant for four years.
+Her interests include animal rescue, sustainable and accessible fashion, and volunteering with the Philly Bully Team and Share Food Program.

-Madolin Neff is the daughter of Suzette and Mark Neff of Winchester.
-She is the granddaughter of Lucita Stowe, Patricia Neff and Carolyn Ritter, all of Winchester, and the late Joel Stowe and Ted Neff.
-She is a junior at Bridgewater College majoring in health and exercise science.
-She is a member of the Bridgewater College Women’s Golf Team.
-She volunteers with the Bridgewater Rescue Squad and is working to complete her EMT certification.
-Madolin is a 2019 graduate of John Handley High School.
-She was a four-year varsity golf letter recipient, a Handley Scholar, and a member of the National Honor Society, Key Club and German Club.
+Lillian “Gracie” Twigg is the daughter of Wendy and Shawn Twigg of Winchester.
+She is the granddaughter of Margie and Doug Ways of Bunker Hill, West Virginia, and Kelly and Ronnie Twigg of Winchester.
+She is a sophomore at James Madison University majoring in biology and is a member of Kappa Alpha Theta.
+She earned an Associate Degree from Lord Fairfax Community College in 2020.
+Gracie is a 2020 graduate of Sherando High School where she was a four-year varsity letter swim recipient.
+She was a member of Distributive Education Clubs of America (DECA) and the National Honor Society.

-Savannah Payne is the daughter of the late Iris Paige-Payne and Vernon Payne.
-She is the granddaughter of the late Alice Paige, James Hughes, Charlotte Tigney and Richard Curry.
-She is the goddaughter of Virginia Grant of Winchester and the god-granddaughter Thomas Brown of Berryville and the late Rosie Brown.
-She is in the advanced placement clinical social work graduate program at Virginia Commonwealth University.
-She is a 2021 graduate of Virginia Commonwealth University with a Bachelor of Science in Psychology and a Bachelor of Science in Social Work.
-She was a member of VCU ASPiPE LLP, contributing 200 hours of community service.
-She was named to the Dean’s List all four years of undergraduate school.
-Savannah is a 2017 graduate of Millbrook High School.
-She was a four-year varsity cheer letter recipient, serving as co-captain during the 2016-2017 academic year, and was a 2016-2017 cotillion debutante.

-The princesses will accompany Queen Shenandoah XCV and her court to all festival functions throughout the 95th Festival scheduled for April 22 to May 1.
-They will participate in the Coronation Ceremony to be held on April 29 at 1:30 p.m. at John Handley High School, and they will ride on the Royal Float in the Grand Feature Parade scheduled to begin at 1:30 p.m.
+The princesses will accompany Queen Shenandoah XCV and her court to all festival functions throughout the 95th Shenandoah Apple Blossom Festival scheduled for April 22 to May 1.
+They will participate in the Coronation Ceremony to be held on April 29 at 1:30 p.m. at John Handley High School.
+They will ride in the Royal Float in the Grand Feature Parade scheduled to begin at 1:30 p.m.
 April 30.

 (0) comments